 How Medical Malpractice is Determined

 The first step in any medical negligence lawsuit is determining if there are indeed negligent parties.
-There are four elements you must prove for it to qualify as medical malpractice.
+You must prove four elements for your claim to qualify as medical malpractice.
 The four elements are:

 Duty of Care

 The first element that you must prove is that the person owed you a duty of care.
-This means that the medical provider had an obligation to act responsibly and properly perform their job.
+This means that the medical provider was obliged to act responsibly and properly perform their job.